 Between the end of World War II and the beginning of the Reagan Administration, the wages of average American workers rose at the same rate as nationwide productivity.
 But since then, wages have stagnated and nearly all new wealth has been captured by the rich.
-Recently, over a dozen states and localities have responded by raising the minimum wage.
+Recently, numerous states and localities have responded by raising the minimum wage.
 Seven states have the same minimum wage for tipped workers as everyone else, which is a matter of simple justice.
 State and local jurisdictions have also implemented a living wage for government employees and contractors.
 Although it’s not yet been attempted, it is entirely possible to dissuade employers from paying a poverty-level wage through a surtax on large businesses like Walmart that pay workers so little that they have to rely on public-assistance programs.

 American workers used to take for granted that their jobs would include fair benefits like health insurance, sick days and paid vacation.
 Today, progressives have to fight for every benefit.
 Recently, states and cities have mandated paid sick leave, while others have set up family leave systems or required overtime pay.
 California also created a program that helps workers set up retirement accounts.

 Because of the unsteady economy and the lack of union representation, employers are using more and more arbitrary and unfair tactics against both job applicants and existing employees.
 Some employers have demanded that job applicants or employees give them their social network usernames and passwords, or “friend” the employer, or submit to credit checks, nondisclosure agreements or non-compete clauses, or disclose arrest or criminal histories when those are irrelevant to the job, and progressive governments have stepped in to stop these practices.